 The purpose of this test is to check whether there is any software that blocks access to the computer where the Helium Streamer is installed.

-To perform this test you will need an additional computer in your home network, or a mobile device that is connected to your home WiFi.
+To perform this test you will need an additional computer in your home network, or a different mobile device (phone, tablet or similar) that is connected to your home WiFi.

 To test home network access on another computer or mobile device please fire up your favourite web browser (Internet Explorer, Google Chrome, Firefox, Safari, Opera or other).
 Please notice the address that shows by the Address on LAN label (something like http://192.168.0.10:3030 - but with your specific address) on the General page in Helium Streamer Launcher.
 Type in this address in the address field in the web browser and hit ENTER.